Azure/feast-azure/provider/README.md

 ```

 ## Note
-If you want to recompile feast-azure-provider, go to provider/sdk where setup.py is located, run
+If you would like to recompile a custom version of feast-azure-provider, go to provider/sdk where setup.py is located, run
 ```bash
 python setup.py bdist_egg
 ```
 to generate an installable .egg file.

-If you want to install your own version of feast-azure-provider, go to provider/sdk where setup.py is located, run
+If you would like to install or run a custom version of feast-azure-provider, go to provider/sdk where setup.py is located, run
 ```bash
 python setup.py install
 ```